 Content and Features

-The ESG Ratings can be accessed through the online data model and include over 4,100 securities in 47 Developed and Emerging markets, comprising the constituents of the FTSE All-World Index, FTSE All-Share Index and Russell 1000® Index.
+The ESG Ratings can be accessed through the online data model and includes 7,200 securities in 47 Developed and Emerging markets, comprising the constituents of the FTSE All-World Index, FTSE All-Share Index and Russell 1000® Index.

 Flexibility and customization

 The data model is designed for customization by the user to enable the data to be ‘sliced and diced’ to meet each user’s needs.

 Ratings are calculated using an Exposure-weighted average, meaning that the most material ESG issues are given the most weight when determining a company’s scores.